ka8725/ka8725.github.com/_posts/2019-04-07-date-ranges-overlap.md

 ### Problem

 Picture this.
-A real estate site's guest wants to book a hotel for specific dates and the system should check whether these dates are available, i.e. if they are not overlapping with some other already existing booking.
-Let's say, this hypothetical site is written in Rails and software engineers have come up with `Booking` model representing `bookings` table with two columns: `start_date` and `end_date` of `date` type.
+A real estate site's guest wants to book a hotel for specific dates.
+The system should check whether these dates are available, i.e. if they are not overlapping with some other existing booking.
+Let's say, software engineers have written this hypothetical site in Rails and have come up with `Booking` model.
+It represents `bookings` table with two columns: `start_date` and `end_date` of `date` type.
 Also suppose, there is a validation somewhere checking `start_date <= end_date`.
-Although, the solution below describes how to cope with this specific situation, it can be applied to another similar data model.
+The solution below describes how to cope with this specific situation.
+Similar data models can follow it, though.

 ### Solution